173e/Sink/README.md

 sound, music, textures, animations already setup.
 You can directly start coding your game without any knowledge of writing error free setup code etc.
 It consists of Scenes and has a SceneManager to control which scenes are to displayed when.
-Main Idea is about live coding any changes done to the game must be directly shown in the Engine running overlay in the Sink IDE.
+It also has Scene, SceneGroup, SceneActor classes which make it easier to add resources without many manual importing.

+##Stage3d
-Also a Stage3d is being developed currently to support 3d games.
+Also a Stage3d is being developed currently to support 3d games
 Stage3d class can be used to construct a Stage for Actor3d's
 You can use the Actor3d class to create Actors for the Stage
 Actor3d has almost identical properties to Actor